bpieber/Cuis-Smalltalk-StyledTextEditor/README.md

 ### Installation ###

 Steps to install:

 If you have Git installed and configured you can use the following in a shell.
-(Disclaimer: I only tested it on OS X. Feel free to send pull requests for other platforms.)
+(Disclaimer: I only tested it on OS X. I appreciate pull requests for other platforms.)
 ```
 mkdir CuisDevelopment
 cd CuisDevelopment